Players: 4-6 (Online)

 Genre: Shooter, Multiplayer, Co-operative

-Summary: Players play online with up to 5 other teammates as they defend a base against oncoming waves of attacking swamp monsters.
-The monsters will attempt to break down the gates and attempt to steal the base's primary crystal resource.
-However, the monsters can drop crystals upon death and then spent on base turrets for upgrades, class abilities for use, or put them into the base to fuel ammo for the turrets.
+Summary: Players play online with up to 5 other teammates as they defend a base against waves of attacking swamp monsters.
+The monsters will attempt to break into your base and attempt to steal and deplete the base's primary crystal resource.
+Killing monsters can drop crystals and they can be spent on turret upgrades, increase class abilities, or deposit them into the base.
 Base turrets can be used as machine guns, cannons, or snipers.
-Players also have access to 4 different classes to choose from the start of the match to fill specific roles.
+Players can play as 4 different classes during a match.

 Lead/Level Designer: Devin Broughton